 If you see a plug sitting loosely in the socket as you plug an appliance into the power outlet, the electrical power point may not work correctly.

-It will be best to hire a professional to replace the electrical power socket to avoid any accidents.
+It will be best to hire a professional to replace the electrical power socket to avoid accidents.

-That said, an appliance that ceases to work may indicate that the power socket has stopped functioning and needs immediate replacement.
+An appliance that ceases to work may indicate that the power socket has stopped functioning and needs immediate replacement.

 Once you have identified all the faulty electrical power points in your home, it’s time to look for the root cause of the problem.

-There can be several reasons why an electrical power point might suddenly stop working.
+Several reasons why an electrical power point might suddenly stop working.
 This section will highlight some common reasons to help you narrow down the possibilities.
 So, let’s take a look.

 If you have a tripped circuit breaker, you need to be careful while using the power outlets in the house.